Convergence of Gauss curvature flows to translating solitons: Abstract

 \section{Abstract}

-We address the asymptotic behavior of the $\alpha$-Gauss curvature flow, for $\alpha >1/2$, with initial data a complete non-compact convex hypersurface which is contained in a cylinder of bounded cross section.
-We show that the flow converges, as $t \to +\infty$, locally smoothly to a translating soliton which is uniquely determined by the cylinder asymptotic to the initial hypersurface.
+We address the asymptotic behavior of the $\alpha$-Gauss curvature flow, for $\alpha >1/2$, with a complete non-compact convex {initial} hypersurface which is contained in a cylinder of a bounded cross section.
+We show that the flow converges, as $t \to +\infty$, locally smoothly to a translating soliton which is uniquely determined by the asymptotic cylinder of the initial hypersurface.